-- 1. Students will be invited to login to the online pathways platform.
-Registration details to access this site will be emailed to students' school email address on Monday 27 February. - 2.
-Parents will be sent a text the moment that the Pathways link goes live. - 3.
+- 1. Parents will be sent a text the moment that the Pathways link goes live. - 2.
 Students will be supported in school during form time if they need support accessing the website.

 What subjects do we offer at Key Stage 4?